dcunited001/dcunited001.github.io/_posts/2017-09-22-speed-of-thought-illusion-of-separation.md

 Wherever there is supply and demand, you'll find economic dynamics and information is no exception.
-While no one in Germany counted all the Bibles in 1350, the notions that documents are tangible and also countable change how people react to perceived supply and demand.
+While no one in Germany counted all the Bibles in 1350, the notions that documents are tangible and countable themselves change how people react to perceived supply and demand.
 Unwritten records are much harder to pin down, but what's the use in bartering for a juicy piece of gossip if you don't get it early on?
 Information conveys power when it is scarce, even when it may not be